DarkBlue-Ice/DarkBlue-Ice-for-customdiscord/README.md

 ## DarkBlue Ice for customdiscord
 ![example](images/example.png)
-### A Beautiful theme for betterdiscord and powercord with dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for betterdiscord, powercord and aliucord with dark blue and ice colors distributed in a harmonic way.

 ---